How to survive Rome in the summer

 Catch a show or an immersive experience

-And for an immersive experience, the Forum of Caesar and the Forum of Augusts visual spectacles are absolute musts.
-Till November 3rd, visit the Forum of Caesar or the Forum of Augustus and hear the story of the Roman Empire at that time while enjoying music, special effects and the narration by the legendary Piero Angela.
+For an immersive experience, the Forum of Caesar and the Forum of Augusts visual spectacles are absolute musts.
+Till November 3rd, visit the Forum of Augustus and hear the story of the Roman Empire at that time while enjoying music, special effects and the narration by the legendary Piero Angela.

 Buy tickets to major tourist sites in advance